-Today Show's Matt Lauer Fired From NBC News After Sexual Misconduct Allegations
+Matt Lauer Fired From Today After Sexual Misconduct Claim

 Matt Lauer, one of the most prominent names in television, has been fired by NBC after more than two decades as anchor of the Today show following accusations of sexual misconduct.

-Lauer’s co-anchor Savannah Guthrie held back tears as she announced Lauer’s firing and read a statement from Andrew Lack, the chairman of NBC News, at the very top of Wednesday’s show.
+Lauer’s co-anchor, Savannah Guthrie, held back tears as she announced Lauer’s firing and read a statement from Andrew Lack, the chairman of NBC News, at the very top of Wednesday’s show.

 “Dear colleagues, on Monday night, we received a detailed complaint from a colleague about inappropriate sexual behavior in the workplace by Matt Lauer.